Posts

 This is a particularly appropriate question for today.
 What irrational fear is referred to by the following word, paraskevidekatriaphobia?
 An appropriate prize (it isn't something nasty) will be sent to the first person to post the correct answer in the quiz thread comments on either of the two blogs on which this quiz post will simultaneously appear at 06:00 UTC on Friday 13th February 2026.

 In which a galaxy-spanning supercivilisation becomes, so-to-speak, snarked ...
 "Chaos, Co-ordinated" by John MacDougal is a 1946 short story and an absolute gem.
-We would not tease people by posting a review of this story if it were impossible to get hold of: it can be obtained, but it isn't easy.
+We would not tease people by posting a review of this story if it were completely impossible to get hold of.
+"Chaos co-ordinated" can be obtained, but it isn't easy.
 This was only the second book in ten years your reviewers failed to find on Amazon: we got it from the Abebooks.com website.
 The story was originally published in the October 1946 issue of "Astounding" science fiction, edited by John W Campbell Junior and this, although it is not easy to find, can be obtained.
-At the time of posting there is a copy of that magazine available at THE CHRONICLER by Van Vogt, A. E. John W. Campbell, John D. MacDonald, George O. Smith, Hal Clement, Theodore Sturgeon, Clifford Simak: (1946) First Edition. | THE FINE BOOKS COMPANY / A.B.A.A / 1979 Incidentally, we found this edition of "Astounding" not by searching for "Chaos,...
+At the time of posting there is a copy of that magazine available at THE CHRONICLER by Van Vogt, A. E. John W. Campbell, John D. MacDonald, George O. Smith, Hal Clement, Theodore Sturgeon, Clifford Simak: (1946) First Edition. | THE FINE BOOKS COMPANY / A.B.A.A / 1979 Incidentally, we found this edition of "Astounding...

 Book release - "A Knight of the Dragon Academy 3" by Michael Dalton and Eliza Hawk